-Key Components of a Safe Return to Work in Manufacturing, Logistics and Warehousing
+Key Components of a Safe Return to Work in Office Environments

-The table below outlines several critical factors that will allow manufacturing, logistics and warehousing operations to manage through the COVID-19 pandemic in a safer and more effective way.
+The table below outlines several critical factors that will allow office environments to manage through the COVID-19 pandemic in a safer and more effective way.
 It should be recognized that it probably is not possible to eliminate all risks.
 The emphasis instead should be on the implementation of higher degrees of mitigation.

-Consistent with the Centers for Disease Control and Prevention's Interim Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease 2019 (COVID-19) and its associated Community Mitigation Strategy document, additional considerations are outlined for Hoosier manufacturing, logistics, and warehousing employers and their workplaces.
+Consistent with the Centers for Disease Control and Prevention's Interim Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease 2019 (COVID-19) and its associated Community Mitigation Strategy document, additional considerations are outlined for Hoosier businesses and their office environments.
 The following table outlines, at a high-level, appropriate elevations of targeted risk mitigation depending upon the State's indicated mitigation level for localities in each sector.

 Major Category Key Components

 Enhanced Cleaning Procedures

 Employee Personal Protective Equipment (PPE)

-Hoalth and Safaty Employee Screening
+Health and Cafety Employee Screening

 Health and Safety Employee Illness While Working

 Employer Case Reporting

-Social Distancing in Operations
+Social Distancing in an Office Environment

 Common Areas

 Site Governance Site Entry and Exit

 Helpful Signage

-Travel to Work
+Tuenenentation Travel to Work

-Transportation and Business Travel
+Transportation and Travel Business Travel

-Logistics Employer-provided Transportation
+and Travel Employer-provided Transportation

-Shipping and Receiving

 Workforce Continuity

 Human Resources Accommodating Vulnerable Populations

 Communications